-Bryan is excited about the way his family is stepping up to help others like him.
+Bryan was able to discharge and return to Portland and his family is happy to care for him in their home.
+Bryan is excited about how his family is stepping up to help others like him.
 Even though he is currently non-verbal, he responded with a “firm eye blink” when his parents told him of their plans.

 “Life will go on but the path is different now,” says Jeff.
 “It’s not worse, just different.”